sjb3d/caldera/README.md

   * Several sequences are generated at startup, then indexed by hashing the pixel coordinate and ray depth
 * Wide colour gamut in the [ACEScg](https://en.wikipedia.org/wiki/Academy_Color_Encoding_System) colour space, transformed to sRGB/Rec709 using the approach in [BakingLab](https://github.com/TheRealMJP/BakingLab/blob/master/BakingLab/ACES.hlsl)
   * There is code to re-derive the colour space conversion matrices in [`color_space.rs`](https://github.com/sjb3d/caldera/blob/main/caldera/src/color_space.rs), but the tonemap curve fit is used as-is
+* Used as an initial test for the render graph and descriptor set helpers

 ### `mesh`